laravel-enso/tables/README.md

 This means that the configuration is not re-read as long as the component is not re-drawn.

-For the data editor functionality (WIP), separate requests will be used.
+For the data editor functionality (N/A), separate requests will be used.

 Note: In order to make the above requests, named routes are required.